Taking a closer look at LHC

 Also, thanks a lot to Ian Barry and Emily Amburgey for their help in the english translation of some parts of this website.
 All errors you find are only our own.

-Also, we thank Mar Capeáns Garrido, José Angel Hernando Morata, Hugo Ruiz and Marcos Mariño, physicists at CERN, for dedicating time out of their busy schedule to help us.
+Also, we thank Mar Capeáns Garrido, José Angel Hernando Morata, Hugo Ruiz and Marcos Mariño, CERN-related physicists, for dedicating time out of their busy schedule to help us.

 Very special thanks to Maurizio Vretenar, Linac4 Project Leader, for introducing to us the Linac4.